kaushav07/bookleaf-api/README.md

 # BookLeaf Author Royalties API

-This project is a backend REST API built for the BookLeaf Publishing technical assignment (Junior Full Stack Developer – Round 1).
+This project is a backend REST API built for BookLeaf Publishing.
 It handles author data, book sales, royalty calculations, and withdrawal requests based on the rules provided in the assignment PDF.

 ---